 In addition to the list below, CFM Management utilizes the following procedure for disciplinary action: CFM Management is authorized to assign spaces, enforce all Rules & Regulations and On-Site Operation Guidelines, and issue notices of violation(s).
-In cases of a serious violation, the disciplinary progression may vary: (Physical violence, verbal abuse, possession or consumption of weapons, alcohol or illegal drugs is ground for immediate expulsion)
+In cases of a serious violation, the disciplinary progression may vary: (Physical violence, verbal abuse, possession of weapons, alcohol or illegal drugs is grounds for immediate and permanent expulsion)

-- First Violation: Written warning from the City of Charleston to the vendor - Second Violation: \$25 fine to be paid by the Vendor prior to returning to the following CFM - Third Violation: Vendor suspension for one CFM which immediately follows the violation - Fourth Violation: Expulsion for the remainder of the CFM season - 1.
+- First Violation: Written warning from the City of Charleston to the vendor - Second Violation: Vendor suspension for one market, which immediately follows the violation - Third Violation: Expulsion for the remainder of the CFM season - 1.
 All CFM Rules & Regulations and On-Site Operation Guidelines are enforced by CFM Management and their designee, all of whom have ultimate on-site authority.
 Complaints or problems must be directed to CFM Management within one week of when the incident occurred. - 2.
 If a vendor does not abide by the CFM Rules & Regulations and On-Site Operation Guidelines or comply with federal, state, and local regulations applicable to CFM participation, CFM Management or its designee may take any action deemed appropriate, including assessing fines or barring the vendor from selling at the CFM for that day and any future dates. - 3.
 The CFM Manager or designee will regularly evaluate vendors using the On-site Vendor Compliance Checklist. - 4.
 Violations not included in the On-site Vendor Compliance Checklist may lead to other disciplinary action.
-If a vendor is issued a fine due to noncompliance, the vendor must pay the fine before operating at a following CFM. - 5.
+If a vendor is issued a violation due to noncompliance, the reason for the violation must be resolved prior to returning to the CFM. - 5.
 Customer complaints will be forwarded to vendors and kept on file.
 Complaints may result in disciplinary action including suspension or expulsion from the CFM. - 6.
 CFM reserves the right to visit and inspect the farm, place of business or studio of any vendor and to request any documents verifying business or employee status of vendor. - 7.
 CFM Management reserves the right to make reasonable exceptions to these CFM Rules & Regulations and On-Site Operation Guidelines on a case-by-case basis, if necessary.